The 20 fringe players Arsenal have sold for a combined £135m since 2016

 After a few years of looking like a long-term regular, Gibbs was nothing of the sort by the summer of 2017.

 The left-back, who won 10 England caps while on Arsenal’s books, featured in just 11 league games in his final season before making a £6.75million move to West Bromwich Albion.

 Gibbs was a regular for the Baggies in both the Premier League and Championship, with his 100 games coming under six different managers including caretakers.

 After his West Brom contract expired, Gibbs moved to Inter Miami in the summer of 2021.

 Brazilian defender Gabriel made just 15 league starts in his final Gunners season before, like Coquelin a few months later, moving to Valencia.

 He’s one of those players who seems like he was much more involved than he actually was, perhaps due to flashpoints like his battles with Diego Costa against Chelsea, but he only played 46 Premier League games in total.

-The former Villarreal man has already passed that target at Valencia, playing more than 60 times in La Liga since his £9.9million move.
+The former Villarreal man has already passed that target at Valencia, playing 124 times in La Liga since his £9.9million move.